xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 ## ZTP CLI Commands
 **ztp initiate:** Invokes a new ZTP DHCP session, logs will go to the console and /disk0:/ztp/ztp.log

 ztp initiate allows the execution of a script even of the system has already been configured.
 This command is useful for testing ZTP without forcing a reload.
+This command is particularly useful to test scripts or if some manual operations are required before provisioning the box.

 ```
 RP/0/RP0/CPU0:venus#ztp initiate debug verbose interface TenGigE 0/0/0/0